theGiuMac/exposurescore-webapp/README.md

-This is the codebase for the LAMP web application hosted at whatismyexposurescore.xyz
+This is the codebase for the LAMP web application hosted at [Link to website](http://www.whatismyexposurescore.xyz)